varunon9/node-starter-app-mongo/README.md

 7. **modules**: Independent modules used throughout the app are defined here
 8. **public**: All the static resources (js, css, images)
 9. **routes**: All the routes
 10. **services**: These act as middlemen between routes and database.
-All the database operations is made here.
+All the database operations are made here.
 11. **views**: Contains HTML and .ejs files used for rendering to frontend

 ### How to install